 mid-line, the same distance as the bullet entrance on the skull, the supplementary report supported that the brain damage came from the bullet creating this low

 I was still not convinced this laceration lined up with the skull entrance, however.
 I looked up the word “longitudinal.”
 “Longitudinal: The word comes from the Latin longitudo meaning length.
 Hence, longitudinal means along the length, running lengthwise.”
 Since the brain is longer from back to front than it is tall, the back to front direction is "longitudinal.”
 This interpretation is confirmed by the doctors' use of the word “para-sagittal,” which means running parallel to the sagittal suture, the suture running from back to front along the middle of the top of the skull.
 The doctors' use of these terms implies that the bullet track ran straight across the brain.
-This is made even clearer when one realizes Humes only gave one measurement for the distance of the laceration below the vertex, the top of the brain within the skull.
+This is made even more clear when one realizes Humes only gave one measurement for the distance of the laceration below the vertex, the top of the brain within the skull.
 This 4.5 cm measurement is, of course, far too small to suggest that a bullet entered near the hairline and traveled upwards within the brain.
 Consequently, the only possible explanation I could come up with that would make the brain damage described by Humes compatible with the low bullet entrance is that Humes and Boswell, career pathologists, became confused as to the location of the vertex, and incorrectly assumed the far back part of the parietal lobe was the vertex.
 But this is not supported by the subsequent statements of the Clark and HSCA Forensic Pathology panels...